 Mr. Mazzorin is a corporate director.
 Mr. Mazzorin was President and Chief Operating Officer of Magna Electronics and President and Chief Operating Officer of Magna Mirrors both wholly-owned subsidiaries of Magna International Inc. Mr. Mazzorin joined Magna International Inc. in December 2002 after 30 years at Ford Motor Company.
 At Ford Motor Company, Mr. Mazzorin served as Group Vice-President of Asia Pacific Operations, South America Operations and Global Purchasing and previous to that as Group Vice-President Ford, Mexico Operations and Global Purchasing.
 He also served in a variety of Supply Management activities with General Motors Co. in Argentina and Cadillac Motor Car Division of General Motors Co. in the United States.
-He is a member of the board of directors of Gentherm Inc.
+Mr. Mazzorin was a member of the board of directors of Gentherm Inc. until May 26, 2016.